-- 5.1 The implementation of the InPhase performance management system continues with work progressing on the automated data feed (including the development of the data warehouse), structure of the system for performance and planning, and the design of the relevant dashboards to display performance information in an intuitive and user friendly style. - 5.2 InPhase was successfully utilised for the quarter three 2016/17 quarterly performance review, during both the preparation and in the actual meeting to display the performance and corporate risk information. - 5.3 Development of the project management capability has commenced, which will be developed in line with the progression of the new project framework.
-A pilot to allow testing and further development which commenced in November, concluded 10 February.
-The progress and outcomes of the pilot will be reported to the Strategic Enabling Team on 22 February for consideration.
-The proposed 'go live' date of 1 April 2017 for the project element of InPhase remains at this current time but it will be dependent on the outcomes of the pilot. - 5.4 Full engagement with staff and departments across the organisation continues ensuring the involvement of all key stakeholders and to allow end users input into the development and implementation of the system.
+- 5.1 The implementation of the InPhase performance management system continues with work progressing on the structure of the system for performance and planning, and the design of the relevant dashboards to display performance information in an intuitive and user friendly style, as the system is rolled out across the organisation.
+To this end, performance dashboards for the command areas have been developed and will be available for use during quarter one 2017/18. - 5.2 InPhase has been successfully embedded within the quarterly performance review process, in terms of both the preparation phase and in the actual meeting, displaying performance indicator and corporate risk information, in addition to level two action plan performance summaries and associated reports. - 5.3 Development of the project management capability continues.
+A pilot was carried out during quarter four using the project element of InPhase, however the outcome has resulted in the decision to not progress the system any further for this function.
+It is intended that the Microsoft Project Web Application, along with Office 365, will be trialled during quarter one 2017/18 and will be used to manage a number of identified work streams with the Strategic Enabling Team. - 5.4 Full engagement with staff and departments across the organisation continues ensuring the involvement of all key stakeholders and to allow end users input into the development and implementation of the system.